ErpNetDocs/tech/modules/projects/ai/index.md

 ## What is @@name AI?

-@@name AI brings smart assistants and functions directly into your ERP, so people can:
+@@name AI brings smart assistants and functionalities directly into your ERP, so people can:

 - Ask questions in chat instead of clicking through menus.
 - Let AI read and explain project data, tasks, and documents.